COVID-19 Community Pet Resources

 Surrendering Your Pet to the Ottawa Humane Society

-We are currently only accepting surrenders of companion animals to the shelter in urgent situations, in order to prioritize emergency situations and help the neediest animals first.
+We are currently prioritizing surrenders of companion animals to the shelter based on need, in order to prioritize emergency situations and help the neediest animals first.

 If the challenge you are experiencing is related to your pet’s behaviour, is it something that possibly could be corrected with training or by speaking with a member of our behaviour team?
 If so, please email us, we may be able to help.